Snory/RobinOnTheWayBlog/content/blog/30DayGDChallenge/index.md

 ---

-I signed up for a [course](https://skvt.cz/course/122-game-design-pro-zacatecniky "course").
-As a way to prepare, I have challenged myself to come up with an idea each day starting from May 9th until June 9th.
+I signed up for a [course](https://skvt.cz/course/122-game-design-pro-zacatecniky "course") and as a way to prepare, I have challenged myself to come up with an idea each day starting from May 9th until June 9th.

+I will focus on the "base layer," as stated in the book "The Pyramid of Game Design" by Nicholas Lovell, because I believe it creates the core of a game.
+I think Keith Burgun, who wrote "Game Design Theory," shares this view because his book suggests that a game is also the base layer - something that is infinitely repeatable and can last forever.

 I will continuously update this blog as time goes on. :)